ymma98/OVA/README.md

 [expr1 * 2, expr2 * 2, expr3 * 2]
 ```

-* Why do not use vectors in the type of`sympy.Array` when doing the curl or other vector anaylses?
+* Why the vectors are not used in the type of `sympy.Array` when doing the curl or other vector anaylses.

 `Array` in `sympy` is an abbreviation for `ImmutableDenseNDimArray`!
 The `Array` in `sympy` is immutable, which prevents any modifications in the component level.